-5.3.2 Regulation and Tariffs
+Regulation and Tariffs

-Puerto Suarez will be operating under the same regulation and legislation as described for Cuiabá.
+Puerto Suárez will be operating under the same regulation and legislation as described for Cuiabá.

-5.4.1 PPA
+Commercial and Contractual Structure

+Power Purchase Agreement

 Enron is in discussions with ANEEL on the final form of the power purchase agreement whereby Elektro would purchase electricity generated by Puerto Suárez.
 Enron is also negotiating with other distributors to purchase energy from the project.